privacy-tech-lab/privacy-pioneer-web-crawler/README.md

 ### Coordinates and Zip Codes under VPNs

 The motivation to use Google Cloud was primarily fueled by this issue.
 As described in the [privacy pioneer](https://github.com/privacy-tech-lab/privacy-pioneer?tab=readme-ov-file#7-privacy-practice-analysis) repo, the extension is meant to find evidence of location elements being taken.
 However, when using a VPN (or any service without a static IP), it becomes nearly impossible for privacy pioneer to find evidence of GPS Location and/or Zip Code.
 This is due to how privacy pioneer decides where the user's [location](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API) is, and so there will almost certainly be a discrepancy between where privacy pioneer thinks the user is, and where a website thinks the user is.
 Since these features are built-in to the extension, it would be difficult to make privacy pioneer work with a VPN crawl without signifant changes to the architecture.
 Thus, we have opted to hard-code the latitude, longitude, and zip code for our crawls.
 For instructions on how to do this, look [here](#22-crawler-setup).

-### Cloud Computing Power

-We've had issues with Selenium working properly when working with a relatively weak virtual machine.
-We recommend using the n2-standard-4 preset in Google Cloud.

 ### Connecting to Cloud VMs